taciogt/coursera-progfun1/README.md

 # Scala 101
 Repository with weekly assignments and some hands on code learning about Coursera's course Functional Programming Principles in Scala: https://www.coursera.org/learn/progfun1.

+It does not intend to teach new concepts or present new ideas.
+It is a study method intended to compile the concepts learned in the course for personal understanding and to access through a easily accessible manner.

 ## Index
 * Week 1: [Getting Started](/docs/getting_started.md) + Functions & Evaluation
 * Week 2: [Higher Order Functions](/funsets/semana_2.md)